-The EV determines how many RINs a renewable fuel producer can generate with each gallon of renewable fuel produced.
-For example, a D4 RIN has an EV of 1.5, so if 1,000 USG of biomass based biodiesel are produced, then 1,500 D4 RINs can be generated by that renewable fuel producer based on qualifying renewable fuel production.
+The equivalence value determines how many RINs a renewable fuel producer can generate with each gallon of renewable fuel produced.
+For example, a D4 RIN has an equivalence value of 1.5, so if 1,000 USG of biomass based biodiesel are produced, then 1,500 D4 RINs can be generated by that renewable fuel producer based on qualifying renewable fuel production.
 RINs are used by obligated parties to satisfy the four obligation categories: cellulosic biofuels, advanced biofuels, biomass based biodiesel and renewable biofuels.
 The table adjacent shows which D-code RINs can be used to satisfy RVOs.

 Not all RINs are created equal